Skip to main content Accessibility information

 How will you be assessed?

-Our assessments are throughout the year and include essays, research lab reports, presentations and producing leaflets, posters and other materials.
-There is one exam in every year.
-Assessments are designed to offer you the ability to demonstrate your knowledge and provide you with skills for your career.
+Our assessments are throughout the year and include essays, research lab reports, presentations and producing social media content, posters and other materials.
+Across the degree there are two timed assessments.
+The assessments are designed to offer you the ability to demonstrate your knowledge and provide you with skills for your career.

 Hazel Bending